 The name Immanuel informs us of who he was — “God with us.”
 But the name Jesus lets us know why he came — “God saves.”
 Throughout history, God had rescued his people from bondage, delivered them from captivity and restored them as his people.
 Now, he was coming for the ultimate rescue.
 A deliverance that could only be pulled off through an Incarnation (God taking on humanity to be with his people).

 When Jesus was born, God was now with us.
 He was here to rescue his people from their bondage to sin, to deliver them from corruption’s captivity and to restore them back into a right relationship with him.
-Sin had long separated us from our God, but our Hero of Hope was now with us.
+Sin had long separated us from our God, but our Hero of Hope was now here.